Are walk-in tubs tax deductible?

 How much do walk-in tubs cost?

-Standard models of walk-in tubs can cost about $2,000 to $5,000 before installation costs, while more premium models can run more than $20,000.
+A standard walk-in tub costs anywhere from $2,000 to $5,000 before installation.
+More premium models can run up to $20,000.
 The cost differs depending on additional features you may want, such as jets, heated backrests or light therapy.

-Installing a walk-in tub can cost anywhere from $700 to upward of $3,000.
-This can include the cost of buying a new water heater.
+Installing a walk-in tub can cost from $700 to over $3,000.
+This can also include the cost of buying a new water heater.
 Brandon Walker, superintendent at ASAP Restoration in Phoenix, Arizona, said a complex installation could cost as much as $8,000.
+Financing a walk-in tub takes some planning, but it’s possible.

 Unfortunately, a walk-in tub isn’t on the list of Medicare’s durable medical equipment (DME) and isn’t covered under Medicare parts A and B. It doesn’t hurt, though, to ask your Medicare Advantage plan about coverage or reimbursement.